-The Wisconsin Small Business Development Center Network has created this page to anchor important resources and information during the COVID-19 pandemic.
+The Wisconsin Small Business Development Center created this page to anchor important information amid changing conditions and unprecedented measures put into place during the COVID-19 pandemic.

 Staff across all of our centers are available to work with you via phone or virtual means.

 We’re here to help.

 The U.S. Small Business Administration’s Economic Injury Disaster Loans (EIDL), created to provide working capital loans, stopped accepting applications for new loans or advances Jan.
 1, 2022.

 The deadline to request a loan increase or reconsideration was May 6, 2022.